.webp)

 - Issues of identity, sexuality, and gender are often complex and evolving; remain open to change and embrace humility.

 Outside of school or at home, checking in with your loved ones’ medical care team is crucial in suicide prevention as well.
 Primary care doctors and pediatricians often screen for suicide, so be sure to schedule regular appointments.
 We’ve written about the signs of suicide and other mental health issues that can exacerbate suicidality, so if you think you or someone you love needs additional support or is in acute crisis, reach out to us.
-(In case of a medical emergency, call the National Suicide Prevention Lifeline at 988 or dial 911.)
+(In case of a medical emergency, call or the National Suicide Prevention Lifeline at 988 or dial 911.)

 Consistent self-care can also help ease the mental health symptoms that often contribute to thoughts of suicide.
 Check out this resource guide from the Trevor Project on some innovative ideas when you need a boost or are looking to help remind a loved one of how to practice some self-love: